 - Encourage multi-year strategic planning, aligning resources with top priorities

-- Incentivize schools and departments to strive for excellence in teaching, research and service
+- Incentivize schools and departments to strive for excellence in teaching and research

-Temple University Deans, faculty and staff participated in meetings and interviews to provide a deeper understanding of Temple's readiness to transition to a responsibility centered management model.
-A number of common themes emerged from this exercise:
+Prior to the model's launch in FY2015, Temple University's deans, faculty and staff participated in meetings and interviews to provide a deeper understanding of Temple's readiness to transition to a responsibility centered management model.
+When asked what was most needed, a number of common themes emerged:

 - Access to reliable data and standard reports